2005 Letter - Year in Review

-Victories such as increasing bicycle ridership require long years of hard work.
-The efforts of local organizations such as TIME'S UP! are important in ensuring that these victories translate into lasting change for the city.
-This is particularly important in light of the increasing crackdown on our civil liberties and the erosion of environmental protection on the national and local level.
-On-the-ground grassroots organizing and education are what will, over the long-term, bring positive results.
+The efforts of local organizations such as TIME'S UP! are critical in ensuring that issues that affect our community remain in the forefront of the public debate.
+This is particularly important in light of the increasing crackdown on our civil liberties and the erosion of environmental protection on national and local levels.

-We hope you'll join us in 2005 for events, rides, campaigns, and other activities.
+We hope you'll join us in 2006 for , and other activities.
 Together, we can build a more peaceful, sustainable world, starting in our city.
 Thanks for your support!

 Bill Di Paola

 New York, NY 10009

 PS: Remember TIME'S UP! merchandise for your holiday purchases!
 We have t-shirts, hats, bags and more.
 Go to our online store for more information, or drop by our space at 49 E. Houston Street.